camunda/camunda/distro/src/README.txt

         environment/

-                    this is a local environment folder that contains configuration properties, which can be used to overwrite default values of Optimize configuration server/elasticsearch/
+                    this is a local environment folder that contains configuration properties, which can be used to overwrite default values of Optimize configuration.
+Also the logging level can be configured here.

+        server/elasticsearch/ (full distribution only)

-                    this folder contains preconfigured Elasticsearch server
+                    this folder contains preconfigured Elasticsearch server.

+        plugin/

+                   directory where all Optimize plugins need to be put.

+        upgrade/

+                    execute the upgrade optimize jar files from here to upgrade Optimize.

-        start-optimize.sh (unix) or start-optimize.bat (windows)
+        optimize-startup.sh (unix) or optimize-startup.bat (windows)

-                    a script to start elasticsearch and optimize in embedded Jetty container
+                    a script to start elasticsearch and optimize in embedded Jetty container.

 ==================